jorahty/cse13s/asgn7/README.md

 # Desciption

-For assignment 6 I created two programs: one program called "encode" for compressing a file with Huffman encoding, and another program called "decode" for decoding and decompressing such a file.
+Create a program that serves as a censorship firewall.
+The program will read words with regex from standard input and print a message with a list of the user’s transgressions.
+The program will also print statistics if specified.
+The program will determine if each word is allowed by searching for it in a database using a Bloom filter and a Hash table.

 # Instructions

 1. To build the programs, enter "make" into the command line.
-The three excecutable files encode, decode, and entropy should appear.
+The executable file "banhammer" excecutable

 2. To run the program, enter "./[name of executable]" and add "-h" for the help message and options.